tgquintela/tgquintela.github.io/_notes/nonlinear_programming.md

 ---
-title: "Nonlinear programming"
+title: "# Nonlinear programming
+"
 collection: notes
 permalink: /notes/nonlinear_programming
 date: 2016-06-01
-Tags:
-  - Computer science
-  - Mathematics
-  - Optimization
-  - Economics
-  - Operations Research

 ---

+# Nonlinear programming

+2016-06-01

 Nonlinear programming is the process of solving an optimization problem defined by a system of equalities and inequalities, collectively termed constraints, over a set of unknown real variables, along with an objective function to be maximized or minimized, where some of the constraints or the objective function are nonlinear.
 It is the sub-field of mathematical optimization that deals with problems that are not linear.

+***Tags***: Computer science, Mathematics, Optimization, Economics, Operations Research

 #### See also
 [Mathematical Optimization](/notes/mathematical_optimization)

 ## Papers
 * Shirangi, Mehrdad Gharib [History matching production data and uncertainty assessment with an efficient TSVD parameterization algorith](http://www.sciencedirect.com/science/article/pii/S0920410513003227).
 Journal of Petroleum Science and Engineering 113: 54-71.
 * Nash, S. G., & Sofer, A. (1996).
 Linear and nonlinear programming.

 ## Books
 * Bertsekas, Dimitri P. (1999).
 [Nonlinear Programming](https://www.goodreads.com/book/show/1352341.Nonlinear_Programming).
 Athena Scientific